 This provision applies to transactions with a revolving period.

-This transaction contemplates a revolving period that may terminate upon the occurrence of a Purchase Termination Event, as set out in Condition 13 (Purchase Termination Events).
+This transaction contemplates a revolving period and such period would terminate upon the service of an Early Termination Notice, as set out in Condition 11 (Trigger Events and Early Termination Events).